 There has never been a better time to get involved in the British craft industries.
-Whether you’re thinking about launching your own business in 2018 or you’re simply looking to broaden your horizons and master a new hobby in your free time, we’ve rounded up the biggest crafting trends for 2018, and scouted out the best ways to learn them in the UK.
+Whether you’re thinking about launching your own business or you’re simply looking to broaden your horizons and master a new hobby in your free time, we’ve rounded up the biggest crafting trends for 2018, and scouted out the best ways to learn them in the UK.

 5 Crafts Trends for 2018

 If you haven’t worked on a collage since you were plastering your walls with pictures meticulously cut from the pages of Top of the Pops magazine in your teenage years, now could be the time to rediscover an old skill.

 Best place to learn: London.
 Collage is tipped to make a comeback in 2018, with numerous arts courses cropping up across London, from Central St Martins’ ‘Contemporary Collage’ short course to two-hour sessions at indie East London studios that will set you back little more than the price of your morning coffee and croissant.

 Finger Knitting & Arm Knitting

 The trend for oversized, chunky knitting continues in 2018, with simple finger knitting going one step further to oversized arm knitting with giant chunky yarns.
 This is a fun crafting trend to try with all the family, and it’s great if you like to see results quickly; your creations will be bigger than you in no time at all.